Report a question

 85 / 100

-85. Why were the Directive Principles of State Policy included in the Indian Constitution?
+85. What is the primary objective of Directive Principles of State Policy in the Indian Constitution?

 86 / 100

-86. Which of the following is an example of how the Directive Principles of State Policy aim to ensure social and economic justice through the lens of equality?
+86. Which of the following is NOT an objective of the Directive Principles of State Policy?

 87 / 100